 Here, I’m going to tell you what happened, what I learned from it, and how to prepare in case you ever get sick while camping.

 Even before I got sick, the camping trip wasn’t going so well.
 I’d changed our plans last-minute because the weather forecast called for thunderstorms.
 So, I thought it would be fun to camp inside of a cave so we could take shelter there.
 It ended up not raining.
 Note to self: Never change plans again because of the weather forecast!

 It turns out that camping inside of a cave is NOT as much fun as it would seem.
 The cave was full of dust which swirled around in the wind.
-The ground was (duh) rock-hard and not comfortable for sleeping.
-The grass was super high so there wasn’t anywhere to run around and play except right in the entrance of the cave.
+The ground acted like a heat sink and my crappy sleeping pad offered little protection.

 Then I Woke Up Puking and with Diarrhea